Beta

 At 45,000 Turkish Miles&Smiles miles each way, the MIA-to-SCL business-class corridor offers one of the more compelling Star Alliance sweet spots in the Western Hemisphere.
 A cash business-class ticket on this route routinely lists near $3,500, which means a well-timed Miles&Smiles redemption lands at roughly 7.8 cents per point (CPP), against our rewardztravel.com valuation of 1.1¢ per Turkish mile.
 That gap is real, but it only materializes when saver space is actually available on partner metal such as Copa or Avianca.
 The math is compelling; the execution requires patience.

 For availability searches, start with the Star Alliance carriers that serve this corridor.
 Avianca operates nonstop and codeshare routes connecting Miami to Santiago, and Copa provides connections through Panama City (PTY).
-Because Turkish Miles&Smiles does not display a unified search tool for all partners, cross-reference availability using United MileagePlus or Aeroplan as sounding boards, since both price this region separately but access overlapping Star Alliance inventory.
+Because Turkish Miles&Smiles does not display a unified search tool for all partners, cross-reference availability using United MileagePlus or a transfer partner as sounding boards, since both price this region separately but access overlapping Star Alliance inventory.
 Finding open seats on the partner's booking tool first before committing to any transfer is the critical first step.

 Business-class saver space between Miami and Santiago is genuinely constrained.
 Realistically, expect zero to four seats per departure in the saver bucket, with that number skewing toward zero on high-demand travel dates around South American holidays and Northern Hemisphere summer.
 Connections through PTY on Copa can occasionally surface better availability than nonstop Avianca flights, simply because the routing is less desirable to premium travelers.
 Flexible travel dates spanning a window of several weeks dramatically improve the odds.
 This is not a route where you set a single date and expect to find space.